 - The output resistance (from Channel-length modulation) across drain to source when needed.

-The resistor is not a real resistor inside the device — the gate is still insulated and draws no current.
-It is a bookkeeping element that correctly reproduces the relationship between the source-terminal current and when the analysis is done from the source side.
+The resistor isn’t a real resistor inside the device; the gate is still insulated and draws no current.
+It’s a bookkeeping element that reproduces the relationship between the source-terminal current and when you analyze from the source side.

 Why it exists: common-gate convenience

 The hybrid-π is cleanest when the input is at the gate (common-source).
-But in the Common-gate amplifier the input drives the source and the gate is at AC ground, so and the controlling voltage is tied to the input node itself.
+But in the Common-gate amplifier the input drives the source and the gate sits at AC ground, so and the controlling voltage is tied to the input node itself.
 Drawing that with the hybrid-π forces awkward dependent-source manipulations.
-The T-model puts a resistance right where you look into the source, so the low common-gate input resistance, , simply is an element you can read off the diagram.
-The same convenience helps with the Source follower, where the output is at the source.
+The T-model puts a resistance right where you look into the source, so the low common-gate input resistance is an element you read straight off the diagram.
+Same convenience for the Source follower, where the output is at the source.

-Because the two models are mathematically equivalent, there is never a “correct” choice — only an easier one.
+Since the two models are mathematically equivalent, there’s never a “correct” choice, only an easier one.
 Pick the T-model whenever the signal enters or leaves at the source; pick the hybrid-π when it enters at the gate.